aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-Horray!
+Hooray!
 Now Dafny is at least satisfied that the implementation
 of this function matches the signature and will not crash at runtime.

 ## Step 13